 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

-Exploring Gunung Bromo, part of the Bromo-Tengger-Semeru National Park, is a truly unique experience.
-The scenery is spectacular, and the landscape like you’ve never seen before.
+Exploring Gunung Bromo, part of the Bromo-Tengger-Semeru National Park, and watching the sunrise over the volcanoes is a truly unique experience.
+The scenery is spectacular, and the landscape is like you’ve never seen before.